 What insurance do small businesses need to carry?

-Nearly all small businesses should carry two insurance policies: general liability and workers’ compensation.
+Nearly all small businesses should carry two insurance policies: general liability insurance and workers’ compensation insurance.
 However, the only legally required insurance for small businesses is workers’ compensation.
 Check the state where your business operates to see if they require workers’ compensation coverage.

 Read more about these, and other small business insurance policies below.